 5. Share With Your Coach.

 Your coach is vested in your success.
-Sharing your goals and results with him are an integral part of a successful and productive athlete-coach relationship.
+Sharing your goals and results with your coach is an integral part of a successful and productive athlete-coach relationship.

 Showing your coach some sets that you didn’t necessarily understand, or some areas where you struggled gives him or her to explain the purpose behind the assigned sets.
 Moreover, periodically sitting down with your coach for mini State-of-the-Swimmers will help you address areas where you kicking butt, while also gleaning light on things you can improve or work on.